×

 The Enkarewa is a traditional handmade Maasai wedding necklace worn by the bride and passed down through the generations.
 The colours and designs used in each unique necklace symbolise the coming together of the families as well as the entire community.
 Intricately handmade using many colourful beads, the Enkarewa has become a symbol of the Maasai culture and, with Asilia being one of the founding members of the Mara Naboisho Conservancy, the symbolism and meaning behind the Enkarewa perfectly illustrates what our partnership with the conservancy is all about: a lifetime commitment between Conservation, Community and Tourism.

-Partnership and commitment
+Partnership and Commitment

 Given our relationship with the Maa Trust, it made sense to further support their work and the local community, instead of buying something from Nairobi or further afield.
 In May 2019, consultation with the management team behind the beadwork project of the trust began.
 We decided to keep the traditional bright Maasai colours, favouring a design that would keep the Enkarewa in its most traditional form, only much larger.
 By July, the Enkarewa was beginning to take shape, and, by mid-October, it was finally complete.
 More than 161’500 colourful beads, intricately strung together to create a traditional necklace, the largest of its kind, beautifully representing the partnership of the Mara Naboisho Conservancy.